Homelessness in the San Francisco Bay Area: Seabreeze

 The Seabreeze encampment, located under and level to the I-80 underpass in West Berkeley served as one of the largest and most populated encampments in the area.
 The encampment existed for well over two years before it was swept by Caltrans and Governor Gavin Newsom on August 9, 2021.
 The eviction came at a time in which many residents were looking for housing.
 Residents were given 10 minutes to gather their belonging and clear the area.
 This came months after an established relationship between Caltrans and the encampment, in which Caltrans has regularly hauled away debris collecting at the encampment.
 Alongside the sweep, Alameda County, in conjunction with Project Roomkey, aimed to offer hotel room vouchers to dozen of those who had been evicted.
 For months after the Caltrans sweep, the area remained fenced off to prevent further gathering.

 People's Park

 People's Park, established in 1969 by found Michael Delacour, began as a space for radical political activism.
 The park quickly grew as an encampment space for the homeless population of Berkeley.
 With the onset of the COVID-19 pandemic, People's Park served as the largest encampment in Berkeley, housing over 50 people.
 The Park serves as a space of mutual aid, in which community organizations visit the Park regularly, bringing in many of the high-need basic needs requested by the residents of the Park.
-The Park hosts many service oriented organizations, including the Suitcase Clinic, Berkeley Outreach Coalition, Food Not Bombs, Defend People's Park, and the Sikh Student Association.
-In February 2021, the University of California, Berkeley announced its intention to build student housing over People's Park, in a situation they described as a "win-win-win-win."
-The building of student housing over People's Park guarantees the displacement of the 50+ residents that currently take space in the Park.
-While the university has alluded to allocate a section of the student housing complex to serve as a space for supportive housing, it has not yet been decided how this selection process will be carried out.
-Current speculation suggests the supportive housing will be geared towards housing those who identify as veterans, an identity that many residents of the Park do not hold.
 Organizations like Defend People's Park and the People's Park Committee, who continue to push for no displacement, question the university's ability to house all the current residents of the Park.